 The body of original work shall be documented by photographic or other visual process together with any necessary textual material, including labels or notes of explanation written in English.
 The documentation must be in permanent form.
-The documentation shall be to a standard whereby a future researcher may recognise the new knowledge represented or embodied within the portfolio, as determined by the Examiners.
-The documentation shall include references, a bibliography and notes in which the candidate must state the sources from which his or her information is derived, the extent to which he or she has availed himself or herself of the work of others, and the portions of the portfolio and any accompanying written commentary or dissertation which he or she claims as original.
+The documentation shall be to a standard whereby a future researcher may recognise the research represented or embodied within the portfolio, as determined by the Examiners.
+The documentation shall include references, a bibliography and notes in which the candidate must state the sources from which his/her information is derived, the extent to which he/she has availed him/herself of the work of others, and the portions of the portfolio and any accompanying written thesis which he/she claims as original.

-A candidate must submit a written summary of 250-1,000 words.
-The summary must be an adequate and informative abstract of the work suitable for publication by The Glasgow School of Art.
+A candidate must submit a written abstract of 250-500 words.
+The abstract must be an adequate and informative summary of the work suitable for publication by The Glasgow School of Art.
 The documentation shall become the property of The Glasgow School of Art and shall be lodged in the Library of The Glasgow School of Art.

-A research student may submit his or her portfolio within one of the following categories.
-An initial proposal of a category should be made by the student within his or her application for registration.
-A final proposal of category should be agreed by the student and the Supervision Committee and submitted to the Research Degrees Sub-Committee of the Research Committee for approval prior to the examination.
-Once the category of portfolio has been approved, the content of the portfolio and the arrangements for its exhibition shall be subject to the agreement of the Supervision Committee.
+A research student may submit his/her portfolio within one of the following categories.
+An initial proposal of a category should be made by the student within his/her application for registration.
+A final proposal of category should be agreed by the student and the Supervisory Team and submitted to the RDSC of the Research and Knowledge Exchange Committee for approval prior to the examination.
+Once the category of research project has been approved, the content of the portfolio and the arrangements for its exhibition shall be subject to the agreement of the Supervisory Team.